mechboxes/mech/README.md

 Example:

-    Initializing and using a machine from HashiCorp's Vagrant Cloud:
+    Initialize and use a FreeBSD instance with a machine from HashiCorp's Vagrant Cloud:

         mech init freebsd/FreeBSD-11.1-RELEASE
+        mech up
+        mech ssh

+    Initialize and use an Ubuntu instance with a machine from HashiCorp's Vagrant Cloud: mech init bento/ubuntu-14.04
         mech up
         mech ssh

 ```

 `mech init` can be used to pull a box file which will be installed and generate a mechfile in the current directory.
 You can also pull boxes from Vagrant Cloud with `mech init freebsd/FreeBSD-11.1-RELEASE`.
 Barring that, `mech up <name>` can also be used to specify a vmx file to start.